MaastrichtU-IDS/dsri-documentation/website/docs/deploy-jupyterhub.md

     export GITHUB_CLIENT_SECRET=YOUR_CLIENT_SECRET
     ```

+We recommend you to copy the `KfDef` file of your choice and use this copy to define your JupyterHub deployment.

-First you will need to change the `namespace:` in the file you want to deploy, to provide the project where you want to start JupyterHub (currently `opendatahub-ids`), then you can deploy JupyterHub and Spark with `kfctl`:
+In the `KfDef` file, you will need to change the `namespace:` to the DSRI project where you want to deploy JupyterHub.

+Then you can deploy the JupyterHub described in your `KfDef` file using our script (which uses `kfctl` under the hood):

 ```bash
 ./start_odh.sh kfctl_openshift_dsri.yaml